happybeing/vdash/README.md

 `vdash` will load historic metrics from one or more Safe node logfiles and display these with live updates in the terminal (see above).

-You can cycle through different Safe nodes using left/right arrow keys, and zoom the timeline scale in/out using 'i' and 'o' (or '+' and '-').
+**'<-' and '->':** When monitoring multiple `safenode` logfiles you can cycle through the different nodes using left/right arrow keys.

+**'i' and 'o':** Zoom the timeline scale in/out using 'i' and 'o' (or '+' and '-').

+**'t' and 'T':** Three timelines are visible at any one time but you can cycle through all timelines to bring them all into view by pressing 't' (forward) and 'T' (backward).

+**'m' or 'M':** The Storage Cost timeline displays minimum, mean and maximum values in each time-slot.
+To cycle through the min, mean and max displays press 'm' or 'M'.

-Press 'q' to quit.
+**'q':** Press 'q' to quit.

 Feature requests and discussion are currently summarised in the opening post of the Safe Network forum topic: [node Dashboard ideas